danote/Samail_16S_compilation/README.md

-# Samail Ophiolite 16S rRNA gene amplicon sequencing repository
+# Samail Ophiolite 16S rRNA gene amplicon sequencing
 ## About
 This is a central repository for 16S rRNA gene amplicon sequencing data generated from samples of biomass from the Samail Ophiolite, Oman.
 The purpose of this repository is to provide a fully documented, reproducible and update-able workflow for processing these data.